 You will message them, whenever you need, through our secure messaging system, which you can access from your internet browser on your computer or phone.
 Or, you can call or text your team as needed.

-Please message your medical team, starting with your nurse practitioner.
+Please message your medical provider.
 They will respond within 24 business hours.
 For severe or life-threatening needs, including suicidal thoughts, please contact 911 or go to the nearest

 - Follow-up appointments, typically 20 minutes long, and every 1-4 months, as determined by you and your treatment team.